Mead hall: Legends and history

 There are several accounts of large feasting halls constructed for important feasts when Scandinavian royalty was invited.
 According to a legend recorded by Snorri Sturluson, in the Heimskringla, the late 9th century Värmlandish chieftain Áki invited both the Norwegian king Harald Fairhair and the Swedish king Eric Eymundsson, but had the Norwegian king stay in the newly constructed and sumptuous one, because he was the youngest one of the kings and the one who had the greatest prospects.
 The older Swedish king, on the other hand, had to stay in the old feasting hall.
 The Swedish king was so humiliated that he killed Áki.

 The construction of new feasting halls could also be the preparation for treacherous murders of royalty.
 In the Ynglinga saga part of the Heimskringla, Snorri relates how, in the 8th century, the legendary Swedish king Ingjald constructed a large feasting hall solely for the purpose of burning all his subordinate petty kings late at night when they were asleep.
 According to Yngvars saga víðförla, the same ruse was done by the Swedish king Eric the Victorious and the Norwegian ruler Sigurd Jarl, when they murdered Áki, a rebellious Swedish subking, at Gamla Uppsala, in the late 10th century.

 It is also possible that large halls may have served as places of protection.
 It is speculated that, under Alfred the Great's rule, fines protecting property belonging to the king may have also applied to feasting halls.
 These fines prevented fighting inside of the building.
+On the other hand - a Danish leader in Beowulf, Shield Sheafson, was described as "a wrecker of mead benches".

 Mythology

 From at least the tenth century onwards in Norse mythology, there are numerous examples of halls where the dead may arrive.
 The best known example is Valhalla, the hall where Odin receives half of the dead lost in battle.
 Freyja, in turn, receives the other half at Sessrúmnir.

-The story of Beowulf includes a Mead-Hall belonging to King Hrothgar called Heorot that was so big and had so much attendant laughter that the creature Grendel broke in and slaughtered the noisemakers.